Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 If you don’t want to get into the technical hassles, there are plugins that help you install Google analytics tracking codes to your site with just a few clicks.

-I use and recommend Google Analytics Dashboard for WP which is free with over 1M+ downloads.
+I use and recommend Google Analytics Dashboard for WP which is free and makes installing analytics for new websites a breeze.

-Here’s how to install Google analytics to your site using GADWP plugin:
+Here’s how to install Google analytics on your site using the GADWP plugin:

 Step 1: In your Google Analytics dashboard go to the Admin tab.